MostafaOkasha/orc/README.md

 # orc
-Open Raspberry Pi chess
+Open Raspberry Pi chess.

-to fill in laters
+The plan is to have two chess boards in different locations, where the players move their piece and it automatically moves on the other board